 Close

-3. A phrase at the end that expresses your hope that the presentation has been useful for them, is
+3. A standard and polite phrase at the end of the presentation that expresses your desire that it has been beneficial for people listening, is

 I hope that this has been of some use to you: